roywong96/Projects/README.md

 - BOX-COX transformation and Differencing performed to achieve stationarity/de-trend the series.
 - Using the EACF a the BIC table to select a few candidate models.
 - Residual Analysis to determine whether the model selected is suitable for forcasting.
 Final model selected through this analysis is SARIMA(1,1,2)X(1,1,1)<sub>12</sub> proceed with the forecasting.
-- Through model diagnostics, it can be proved that SARIMA(1,1,2)X(1,1,1)<sub>12</sub> is a reliable and promising model to predict as shown above.
+- Through model diagnostics, it can be proven that SARIMA(1,1,2)X(1,1,1)<sub>12</sub> is a reliable and promising model to predict as follows.
+- The following plot shows the prediction of the next 10 units

 ![](Images/TSA/TSA_forecast.png)